analista10SPN/AC_CAR_MOUNTAIN/README.md

 critic_optimizer = optim.Adam(model.critic.parameters(), lr=1e-3)
 ```

-This separation allows for different learning dynamics while still benefiting from the shared feature extraction.
-The critic's higher learning rate (1e-3 vs 3e-4) reflects its simpler task of value estimation compared to the actor's policy optimization.
+This separation allows for different learning dynamics between the actor and critic networks, with each optimizing its parameters independently.

 ### 3.4 Exploration Strategy